-Dr. Walid Saleh of Sher Fertility Dallas Offers Insights on Laparoscopy
+Dr. Walid Saleh of CRE (previously SIRM-Dallas) Offers Insights on Laparoscopy

 Many doctors perform a laparoscopy for infertile women or “want to check that everything is ok prior to IVF”.
 Unfortunately, while it sounds effective, this is another useless procedure.
 I advise you to avoid it, no matter what your insurance covers.
 The reasons are simple: most of the time nothing is found, and even when there is something wrong (by laparoscopy or HSG), surgical repair is not effective.